The Harvard Crimson: 21st century

+Crimson editors repeated their scoop of Harvard's presidency in 2001, beating out national media outlets to report that Lawrence Summers would succeed Rudenstine, and again in 2007, being the first to report Drew Gilpin Faust's ascension to the presidency.

 On January 12, 2004, The Crimson printed its first color edition after obtaining and installing four new Goss Community color presses.
 The date also marked the unveiling of a major redesign of the paper itself.

 In 2004, The Crimson filed a lawsuit against Harvard University to force the Harvard University Police Department to release more complete records to the public.
 The case was heard before the Massachusetts Supreme Judicial Court in November 2005.
 In January 2006, the court decided the case against The Crimson and in favor of the university.

 In November 2005, The Crimson had its records subpoenaed by ConnectU in relation to its lawsuit against Facebook.
 The Crimson challenged the subpoena, stating that it would not comply with ConnectU's demands for documents.

 On April 23, 2006, The Crimson was the first to allege that portions of Harvard student Kaavya Viswanathan's highly publicized debut young adult novel How Opal Mehta Got Kissed, Got Wild, and Got a Life had been plagiarized from two bestselling books by novelist Megan McCafferty.
 Further allegations were later made that Viswanathan's novel had drawn inappropriately from other novels as well.

+In 2019, The Crimson came under fire from some Harvard student groups after an article on a campus protest calling for the abolition of U.S. Immigration and Customs Enforcement.
+The article included the fact that ICE did not respond to a request for comment, leading to backlash from Harvard student groups who said that reaching out to ICE endangered Harvard students.
+The Crimson stood by its reporting and received support from journalistic ethics experts.